ggsklias/django-app-k8s-deployment/README.md

 ### Prerequisites

 1. **AWS Environment Variables:**
-   Add the AWS environment variables in GitLab CI/CD variables so that they are accessible during pipeline execution.
+   Add the necessary AWS environment variables in GitLab CI/CD settings.

 2. **SSH Private Key:**
-   Add the SSH private key to a GitLab variable called `SSH_PRIVATE_KEY`.
+   Store the SSH private key in a GitLab variable named `SSH_PRIVATE_KEY`.

 3. **GitLab Registry Credentials:**
-   Create GitLab variables for `GITLAB_EMAIL`, `GITLAB_USERNAME`, and `GITLAB_REGISTRY_TOKEN` to enable the creation of a Kubernetes secret for registry access.
+   Define variables for `GITLAB_EMAIL`, `GITLAB_USERNAME`, and `GITLAB_REGISTRY_TOKEN` to facilitate the creation of a Kubernetes secret for registry access.

 ### Actions

 1. **Pipeline Trigger:**
-   A code change triggers the GitLab pipeline which performs the following tasks:
+   A commit or merge request automatically triggers the GitLab pipeline which performs the following tasks:

    - **Docker Image Build:**
-     Builds the Docker image of the Django application and uploads it to the GitLab CI registry.
+     Builds the Docker image of the Django application and uploads it to the GitLab registry.

    - **Infrastructure Provisioning:**
-     Uses Terraform to provision EC2 instances with the proper networking.
+     Uses Terraform to:
+     - Provision EC2 instances.
+     - Spin up a **high-availability Kubernetes cluster** with 3 masters and 2 workers.
+     - Set up the necessary networking and security groups.

+   - **ALB Setup:**
+     Provisions an Application Load Balancer (ALB) along with:
+     - A listener for incoming HTTP/HTTPS traffic.
+     - Target groups configured to automatically register the worker nodes.
+     - Routing rules that ensure proper distribution of requests to the application containers.

    - **OS and Kubernetes Configuration:**
-     Uses Ansible to install OS prerequisites and configure Kubernetes and containerd on all hosts (without building the Django image) by running:
+     Runs the following Ansible playbook to configure OS prerequisites, containerd, buildkit, and Kubernetes on all nodes:
      ```bash
      ansible-playbook -i inventory.ini gitlab_provisioning_k8s_cluster.yml
      ```

    - **Application Deployment:**
-     Uses Ansible to deploy the application on the worker node by running:
+     Deploys the Django application and PostgreSQL database on the worker nodes by applying Kubernetes manifests:
      ```bash
      ansible-playbook -i inventory.ini deploy_app.yml
      ```
-     This step applies manifests, starts the Django application and PostgreSQL database, and communicates the application IP to the user.
+     This step also ensures that the ALB target groups are correctly updated with healthy endpoints.

+---

+## High Availability & Load Balancing Setup

+- **Cluster Redundancy:**
+  The deployment now leverages a three-master, two-worker node setup.
+This redundancy minimizes downtime and enhances fault tolerance during node failures or maintenance events.

+- **ALB Configuration:**
+  The Application Load Balancer is set up with:
+  - **Listeners:** Configured to handle incoming traffic on specified ports (e.g., 80 for HTTP, 443 for HTTPS).
+  - **Target Groups:** Dynamically register healthy worker nodes, ensuring efficient traffic routing.
+  - **Health Checks:** Continuously monitor the worker nodes to automatically remove any unresponsive endpoints from the target group.

-   - **Post-Deployment:**
+- **Integration with CI/CD:**
-     Waits for 10 minutes before tearing down the Terraform-provisioned infrastructure.
+  Both Terraform and Ansible scripts have been updated to include ALB and high-availability settings.
+This integration is fully automated within the GitLab pipeline, providing a production-ready, resilient deployment environment.